 “I will never put one of my students in a spot that I don’t feel they would do a good job,” explains Thomas, who is currently in his 41st year of teaching.
 “I have always been a supporter of the trade industries and apprenticeships, and I really like ICATT because there is a strong commitment to a stable career with upward mobility.
 ICATT views it as a team effort by involving the educators, the students, the ICATT apprentices and the Network Companies; that partnership mentality translates to success all around.”

 Nicholas and Thomas both credit the counseling department at Cudahy High School for supporting and promoting the ICATT Apprenticeship Program.
 School leaders have made it a mission to ensure students and their parents know opportunities are abundant for those who may not want to follow a traditional four-year university path.
 By working with ICATT, many students are finding success in places they may not have even dreamed of.

 “I’m pushing to show our students there are really good careers out there in manufacturing, electrical, plumbing, construction, welding, and all of the trades.
 These kids are going to fill the positions we’re going to need in the next century.”

-While Christensen is enjoying his time in the ICATT Apprenticeship Program and at Krones, he also stays in contact with Backes and continues to travel back to his former classroom at Cudahy High School to visit with students who now sit where he once did.
+While Nicholas is enjoying his time in the ICATT Apprenticeship Program and at Krones, he also stays in contact with Thomas and continues to travel back to his former classroom at Cudahy High School to visit with students who now sit where he once did.
 He wants to pass along what he’s learned to other students who are starting to consider their options after high school.